kubecost/poc-common-configurations/etl-federation/existing-prometheus/README.md

   --set grafana.enabled=false
 ```

-The default install of Prometheus will have a serviceMonitor selector that must be passed to the Kubecost serviceMonitor.
+Prometheus may have a serviceMonitor selector that must be passed to the Kubecost serviceMonitor.
 You can find this with the below command:

 ```sh
 kubectl get prometheuses.monitoring.coreos.com \